treellama/visualmode/README.md

 Mode!

 FAQ
-===
+---

-Q: How do I switch textures?
+> How do I switch textures?
-A: In texture mode, hold down the mic key and press prev or next weapon
+In texture mode, hold down the mic key and press prev or next weapon

-Q: Does it work in co-op?
+> Does it work in co-op?
-A: Yes!
+Yes!
 Unzip the plugin, and select the Visual Mode.lua file inside as your netscript.
 Since Visual Mode uses the mic key, you'll have to resort to text chat.

-Q: How do I apply transparent textures?
+> How do I apply transparent textures?
-A: In texture mode, switch to the overhead map.
+In texture mode, switch to the overhead map.
 Press the secondary trigger to change between solid and transparent apply

-Q: How do I create rechargers, terminals, pattern buffers, and switches?
+> How do I create rechargers, terminals, pattern buffers, and switches?
-A: Apply one of the first 5 textures.
+Apply one of the first 5 textures.
 Visual mode will enter a device mode, where you can choose which control panel you want (only control panels that are appropriate for the texture you selected will be shown).
 Then press the primary trigger to save, or secondary to cancel